Guelphs and Ghibellines: 13th–14th centuries

-Map of central Europe during the time of the Hohenstaufen Emperors, primarily showing the territories of the Holy Roman Empire and the Kingdom of Sicily.
+Map of Central Europe during the time of the Hohenstaufen Emperors, primarily showing the territories of the Holy Roman Empire and the Kingdom of Sicily.

 A new pope – Innocent IV – was elected.
 At first, Frederick was pleased with the election since Innocent had relatives in the Imperial camp.
 However, the new Pope immediately turned against Frederick.
 When the City of Viterbo rebelled, the Pope backed the Guelphs. and Frederick immediately marched to Italy and besieged Viterbo.
 The pope signed a peace treaty with the emperor, relieving the city.
 After the Emperor left, Cardinal Raniero Capocci, leader of Viterbo, had the garrison massacred.
-The Pope made another treaty but he immediately broke it and continued to back the Guelphs.
+The Pope made another treaty, but he immediately broke it and continued to back the Guelphs.
 The Pope supported Henry Raspe, Landgrave of Thuringia as King of the Romans and soon plotted to have Frederick killed.
 After an attempted assassination failed, the pope fled to Liguria.
-Soon the tide turned against the imperial party.
+Soon, the tide turned against the imperial party.
 The Lombard city of Parma rebelled.
 Enzo – who had not been present – asked his father for help.
 Frederick and Ezzelino III da Romano, the Tyrant of Verona, laid siege to the city.
-The imperial camp was ambushed by the Guelphs and in the ensuing Battle of Parma the imperial party was routed, losing much of their treasury.
+The imperial camp was ambushed by the Guelphs, and in the Battle of Parma the imperial party was routed, losing much of their treasury.

 Frederick lost his momentum against the rebellious communes in the immediate future.
 Sensing this, Innocent began plans for a crusade against Sicily.
 Frederick soon recovered and rebuilt an army, but this defeat encouraged resistance in many cities that could no longer bear the fiscal burden of his regime: parts of the Romagna, Marche and Spoleto were lost.
 In May 1248, Frederick's illegitimate son Richard of Chieti defeated a papal army led by Hugo Novellus near Civitanova Marche and recaptured some areas of the Marche and Spoleto.
 Basing himself in Piedmont in June, Frederick hosted many nobles of northern Italy and ambassadors from foreign kings in his court, and his deposition, it seems, had not diminished his fame or preeminence.
 Nevertheless, it was only by strenuous, even unrelenting effort that Frederick was able to stabilize the situation by the close of 1248 and replenish his coffers, raising some 130,000 gold ounces.
 Frederick remained confident but after several years of war and conspiracy, he was increasingly suspicious and wearied.